Rikj000/MoniGoMani/README.md

 #### Recommended Iconomi Strategies
 - [**Crypto Knowledge Pool**](https://www.iconomi.com/asset/BTCETHTEST?ref=JdFzz) (CKP): A community influenced strategy
 - [**CKP's Telegram Chat**](https://telegram.me/CKP_Robot?start=1684098549): If you want to vote if the coins will go up or down and hear about interesting news or ask questions.
 When I wrote this they we're right about 65% of the time.
 The manager will take the results into consideration when altering the strategy.
-- [**Knepala**](https://www.iconomi.com/asset/KNEPALA?ref=JdFzz): The personal strategy of the owner of CKP, most of the time it does even better then CKP itself.
+- [**Knepala**](https://www.iconomi.com/asset/KNEPALA?ref=JdFzz): The personal strategy of the owner of CKP, most of the time it does even better than CKP itself.
 - Look on [ICONOMI](https://www.iconomi.com/register?ref=JdFzz) for more strategies you deem interesting :slight_smile: